Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 Steps:

-Turn off the electric scooter properly to prevent electrical shocks
+- Turn off the electric scooter to prevent electrical shocks.

 Risks:

-Throttle lag or complete power malfunctions can occur after the interference of many devices with controller voltage regulations.
+- Throttle lag or complete power failure may occur due to interference with controller voltage regulation.

-The NHTSA Safety Advisories, 2023, quote that usage of such removal kits is totally prohibited in many US states.
+- The NHTSA Safety Advisories, 2023 state that the use of such removal kits is prohibited in many US states.

 V. Step-by-Step Guide: